tloughrist/phase-1-project/README.md

 **Remove a card from a deck:** on the desired card, select the desired deck and hit 'remove from deck'.
 You'll get an alert letting you know it was successful.

-If you can't read a card's text, simply hover your mouse over it to enlarge it.

 ## Support
 If you have any questions about the app or suggestions, please send me an email at tim.loughrist@gmail.com.

 ## Roadmap
-1. The styling of the app needs to be cleaned up considerably.
-2. Display information about the active deck, e.g., number of cards, faction, agenda points, etc.
+1. Display information about the active deck, e.g., number of cards, faction, agenda points, etc.
-3. Validate whether the deck is legal.
+2. Validate whether the deck is legal.
-4. Validate deck names, prevent duplicates, etc.
+3. Validate deck names, prevent duplicates, etc.
-5. Validate card-adds, preventing duplicates, illegal adds, etc.
+4. Validate card-adds, preventing duplicates, illegal adds, etc.
-6. Include an element on each card to select how many of that card you'd like to add or remove.
+5. Include an element on each card to select how many of that card you'd like to add or remove.
-7. Print a card list of all the cards in a deck.
+6. Print a card list of all the cards in a deck.
+7. A card magnifying glass.

 ## Contributing
 If anyone wants to fork this repo and work on the app, I'd love to see what you do with it!